kairosity/mp2-tunnel-focus/README.md

                         arrOfDomTasks[i].id = i.toString();
                         }

 BUG: This solution created another bug that behaved oddly.
-When a user loads their list from local storage and then adds some tasks and then checks off some of the new tasks, and then adds another task, the checkmarks were disappearing on some of the newer additions.
+When a user loads a previously saved list from local storage and then adds some tasks and then checks off some of the new tasks, and then adds another task, the checkmarks were disappearing on some of the newer additions.
 I debugged this using the Chrome JavaScript debugger, and the breakpoints pointed at the particular method causing the error.
 The addNewTask method calls the toggleTaskComplete method when it finishes running, to ensure that checkmark capability is available for the new task added.
 The debugger pointed to the part of the toggleTaskComplete method where it checks if the item is 'checked' and if it is to add the class "completed".
 For some reason, this is where the actual ticks in the checkboxes were being removed from the items.
-I found that by adding: ```checkbox.setAttribute("checked", true)``` fixed the issue by explicitly forcing the "checked" attribute.
+I found that adding: ```checkbox.setAttribute("checked", true)``` fixed the issue by explicitly forcing the "checked" attribute on all new task additions.

 - I started by creating only a Task class and then a heap of functions that used that class to manipulate the DOM, but after reviewing a lot of OOP videos online, I realised I could add a List class